Bluehost vs WordPress: which one comes out ahead?

 When comparing WordPress vs Bluehost security-wise, WordPress is slightly more well-rounded with its measures in that it has firewalls for all of its plans.
 However, unfortunately, the full stack isn’t available for both platforms – especially if you’re on their cheaper plans.

-Let’s start with what Bluehost and WordPress have in common.
-They both come with:
+Let’s start with the similarities.
+Here’s what Bluehost and WordPress have in common:

-- SSL certificates – Both provide free Let’s Encrypt SSL certificates to all their plans.
-This is the bare minimum to protect personal and payment information as well as other sensitive data with encrypted connections.
+- SSL certificates – Let’s Encrypt SSL certificates to protect personal and payment information as well as other sensitive data with encrypted connections.

 Now, let’s take a look at how Bluehost’s and WordPress’ offerings differ from each other.
 Alongside the above mentioned free features, Bluehost also offers a few more security measures for an extra cost:

-- Daily backup, monitoring, and restoration of your site via CodeGuard for $2.99/mo or free with Choice Plus and Pro plans,
+- Daily backup, monitoring, and restoration of your site via CodeGuard for $2.99/month or free with Choice Plus and Pro plans,

-- Monitoring and prevention of malicious software and attacks via SiteLock for $2.99/mo,
+- Monitoring and prevention of malicious software and attacks via SiteLock for $2.99/month,

 However, alas, WordPress doesn’t really offer all that much more: